c4pt000/qemu-kvm-patched/README.md

 # QEMU patched for msi-x multiple vectors and legacy rom-bars that wont allow cards to pass through

-* .......for pfSense 2.7.2 QEMU+KVM as a hardware firewall + wifi router access point
+* .......to build a pfSense 2.7.2 QEMU+KVM guest as a hardware firewall + wifi router access point (as an example)

 # QEMU README